 Here is how we’ve applied our this mentality to our development process and restructured our teams.

 Our engineering department used to be grouped into teams by their function: Design, Client Development, and Cloud Development.
 The Design Team handled the UX and UI of Daylite, the Client Development Team coded the Mac, iPhone, and iPad apps, and the Cloud Development Team coded the backend, syncing, etc. side of Daylite.

 Our old way of working – the way we had worked for over 10 years – was similar to that of an assembly line.
 The design team worked on their component of the feature, while the Client Development team worked on their component of the feature, and the Cloud team worked independently on their component of the feature.
 Once that component was done, they’d start to work on the next component.

 Sounds like a smooth process, right?
 Well, only sometimes.

 The problem with our old style of working is that things rarely go as planned.
 Problems found in components of work from one team sometimes have to be sent back to the other team.
 Because the Client and Cloud teams worked simultaneously, but independantly on features that required client and backend interactions, it meant that if the Client team found an issue, it could take a while for the Cloud team to resolve, or vice versa.

-This caused a delay in production time and It wasn’t that employees intentionally avoided collaboration, it was just the environment that this style of work created organically.
+This caused a delay in production time and resulted in a a culture where projects lacked real ownership.
+It wasn’t that employees intentionally avoided collaboration, it was just the environment that this style of work created organically.
 People were too busy in their own work that they didn’t want to be distracted and have to switch gears to come back and change something they had already finished.

 Analyzing and challenging our process